American Airlines Group: Ownership and group structure

 The group operates through its principal wholly owned mainline operating subsidiary, American Airlines.

-It also has three subsidiaries, regional carriers Envoy Air Inc., Piedmont Airlines, Inc., and PSA Airlines Inc., that, together with three independent carriers, operate American Eagle under a codeshare and service agreement with American Airlines.
+It also has three subsidiaries, regional carriers Envoy Air Inc., Piedmont Airlines, Inc., and PSA Airlines Inc., that, together with two independent carriers, operate American Eagle under a codeshare and service agreement with American Airlines.

 Group business trends

 The key trends for American Airlines Group since December 9, 2013, the earliest date that American and US Airways were under common control, are shown below (as at year ending December 31):